11 Apr Type II Diabetes: Impacts of Weight-Loss Surgery

 Impact on Type II Diabetes of Weight-Loss Surgery

 Although we have discussed this topic quite a bit, it deserves attention as it is a growing problem.
-Statistics tell us that two-thirds of all Americans are overweight or obese today and type II diabetes is affecting 15-20% of this population.
-Its incidence is responsible for some medical problems like blindness, vascular and heart disease, kidney failure, nerve pain, ulcers in the lower legs, and necessary amputation of limbs–legs in particular.
+Therefore, Statistics tell us that two-thirds of all Americans are overweight or obese today.
+And Therefore, type II diabetes is affecting 15-20% of this population.

 The take home message is: if you are a type II diabetic with a body mass index (BMI) over 30, you should have a conversation with your primary care physician, endocrinologist, or cardiologist about the potential of gastric bypass for remission of your type II diabetes.
 As always, you are welcome to call our office at 303-861-4505 with questions or visit us on Facebook.